Language: EN

 From the terminal

-Alternatively, if you want to compile manually, you could do it like this.
+Alternatively, if you want to compile manually, you could do it this way.
 First, we compile the code using GCC with the following command:

-Now it will create an executable file, which we can run (of course, because it’s executable 😆)
+Now it will create an executable file, which we can run (of course, because it is executable 😆)

 The configuration of VSCode for building and debugging is based on two files tasks.json and launch.json, which are saved in the project folder (in the subfolder .vscode).